-- Be who you are in real life.
+- Be who you are in real life, and comment from your own perspective (rather than playing devil’s advocate or trolling).
 You do not have to use your real name, but you do have to provide us with a valid email.
 Disposable or one-time-use emails are not sufficient.

-- Be responsible, be respectful.
+- Be responsible, be respectful, and be aware of your privilege.
 Avoid sarcasm – it doesn’t translate well to this medium.
 If you disagree with someone, do so directly.
 Rather than, “Mark seems to think everything would be perfect if we did it his way,” try, “Mark, I disagree with you because….”

 - Come with an attitude of learning.
 You may be the expert and we want to learn from your experience, but avoid talking down or dismissing other commenter’s experience.
 Rather than, “I have worked in this field for 100 years and read all these studies and I know you are wrong,” try, “I’m interested in hearing more about your experience.
 I work in the field and the research says something different.”

 Comments that may be removed or flagged by moderators: